The First Question That Probably Comes To Your Mind Is What Exactly Is Lupin Flour?

 What is Lupin Flour?

 Sweet lupin and bitter lupin are the two varieties that you can find in the market.
-Sweet lupin is usually the ingredient of sweet lupin flour while bitter lupin is rarely used for cooking because of its high toxin alkaloids and is sometimes referred to as lupin flake is the flour is coarse.
+Sweet lupin is usually the ingredient of sweet lupin flour while bitter lupin is rarely used for cooking because of its high toxin alkaloids and is sometimes referred to as lupin flake if the flour is coarse.
 You can also consider using Teff Flour as an alternative.

 To make the bitter lupin edible, it has to go through a long process of thorough soaking and rinsing to get rid of its bitter taste.